jbx-protocol/juice-docs-v2/docs/api/contracts/jbetherc20projectpayer/README.md

   * `_defaultPreferClaimedTokens` is a flag indicating whether issued tokens should be automatically claimed into the beneficiary's wallet.
   * `_defaultMemo` is the memo that'll be passed along to the emitted event..
   * `_defaultMetadata` are bytes to send along to the project's data source and delegate, if provided..
+  * `_defaultPreferAddToBalance` is a flag indicating if received payments should call the `pay` function or the `addToBalance` function of a project.
   * `_directory` is a contract storing directories of terminals and controllers for each project..
   * `_owner` is the address that will own the contract..